 Some people say there's a song for every occasion, but I disagree: I think there's a playlist for every activity.
 Things that require you to use a special part of your brain—like, oh, say writing, reading, or editing—are often thought of as silent activities.
 For music lovers, however, silence is not always an option.
-Here are some great productivity playlists to help you buckle down and get your work done.
+Here are some great productivity playlists to help you buckle down.

 Productivity Playlist #1: Indie Music for the Indie Writer